JEB12345/jeb12345.github.io/_posts/2019-06-14-Schematic_and_Layout_SUPERball.markdown

 The layout of the board has some unique constraints based on the design of SUPERball v2's Omni-directional holder and location of the board.
 The main driving parameter of the Omni-directional holder design was to make a strong an lightweight component, electronic form factor, IC component placement, and mounting were then driven by these design choices.
 The main constraints driven are:
 * The board must allow for access to the batter compartment, thus a center cutout on the board.
-* All through-hole parts must be mounted on the top (SOFTBALL) side of the board or within the flaired cavities if they are mounted on the bottom, so that they do not interfere with the function of the Omni-directional routers.
+* All through-hole parts must be mounted on the top (SOFTBALL) side of the board or within the flaired cavities (if they are mounted on the bottom), so that they do not interfere with the function of the Omni-directional routers.
 * The SOFTBALL end effector limits the amount the board may extend beyond the Omni-directional holder to 100mm in diameter.
 * At least a 3mm gap is needed between the electronic board's edge and the Omni-directional holder to allow for a 3D printed cover to seal the electronics from outdoor elements.

-The design of the electronic board layout taking into account these contraints my be seen in the image below.
+The design of the electronic board taking into account these contraints my be seen in the image below.
 The white outline is a 2D projection of the top of an Omni-directional holder. the yellow is the board outline.

 ![full layout](/assets/img/Layout_with_Omni_Outline.png "All layers displayed with Omni Holder Outline")